Oliver Sinclair: Solway Moss and after

 Oliver Sinclair was captured by the English at the Battle of Solway Moss in November 1542.
 Among a list of prisoners, Oliver, James Sinclair, and Alexander Sinclair were listed together as men of small value and substance.
 They were released with the Laird of Cleisburn's son kept as their hostage or 'pledge' in England.
-George Douglas of Pittendreich sent a report to Henry VIII of England stating that Sinclair was commander.
+George Douglas of Pittendreich sent a report to Henry VIII stating that Sinclair was commander.
 However, reports by the English commanders fail to mention any commanding role.
 George Douglas was also the source of the story that James V died in a feverish delirium at Falkland Palace still lamenting the loss of his standard and the capture of his favourite Oliver at Solway.
 Whether or not Sinclair actually was commander at the defeat of the Scottish army, the immediate currency of the story shows that James V's employment of lesser nobles caused jealously amongst those who were excluded, especially the exiled Douglas Lords.
 Henry VIII obtained another story on 12 December 1542, before the death of James V and the birth of Mary, Queen of Scots were known, that James V had left his army in the west and gone to Tantallon Castle to meet a mistress that Oliver's wife kept there for him.

 Cleisburn's son was still a prisoner after the Battle of Pinkie, and was released in February 1548.
 The Privy Council ordered Thomas Wharton to free the "pledge" but asked him to protract the process, if possible, to increase Cleisburn's devotion to England.
-Oliver Sinclair himself was given a reward of £50 from Edward VI of England on 17 February 1548 when the deal was concluded.
+Oliver Sinclair himself was given a reward of £50 from Edward VI on 17 February 1548 when the deal was concluded.

 David Hume of Godscroft writing around 1600 gives the usual story of Oliver deserted by the nobility of Scotland at Solway (Solemne-Mosse), but adds an epilogue to his career.
 Regent Morton, in the 1570s, had a servant, George Auchinleck of Balmanno, who controlled access to his master and thereby justice.
 One day Sinclair came to Edinburgh Tollbooth and caught Auchinleck's attention, and when he came over and asked his business, all the old man said was, "I am Oliver Sinclair", then slipped away.
 Hume of Godscroft explains that Sinclair meant that Auchinleck would all too soon become insignificant, and the incident was much discussed at the time.